AS12-as/Assigment_Data_Analytics/README.md

 # Merging Of the data:
 After the Cleaning of the data We need to merge all three files using pandas merge function handling the duplicacy of the columns
 # User Behavior and Order Analysis
--Analyze user behavior, cooking preferences, and order trends to generate actionable business insights.
+- Analyze user behavior, cooking preferences, and order trends to generate actionable business insights.
--Relationship Between Cooking Sessions, Orders, Dishes and Amount -Identifying popular dishes
+- Relationship Between Cooking Sessions, Orders, Dishes and Amount
+- Identifying popular dishes
--Demographic Insights: Analyze order trends by Favourite Meal, location, age and username total orders as per differenct location
+- Demographic Insights: Analyze order trends by Favourite Meal, location, age and username total orders as per differenct location

 ## Findings
 - Most popular dish: Spaghetti.